wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

     where a and b are values you chose in part 2.

 4. By the `data transform` command, use this mappings file to convert this CSV data to BUFR.
 What happens?
 Is a BUFR file written?
-Justify why.

 ## Conclusion